-In our experience, companies hire interim managers to bring in key management, leadership and/or technical skills for a limited period of time, usually to solve a specific problem or improve company results.
+In our experience, companies hire interim managers to bring in key management, leadership and/or technical skills for a limited period of time, usually to address specific needs such as staff shortages, implementation of a new software solution, restructuring of entire departments, optimisation of process flows, corporate reorganisations or closures, and to improve company results.

-Interim managers are often also “door-openers.”
-Through their extensive industry network, they can make use of existing connections and relationships or establish new contacts at a low threshold.
+Interim managers are often also “door-openers”.
+Thanks to their extensive industry network, they can use existing connections and relationships at a low threshold or establish new contacts.

 According to this, around 44% of mandates deal with change management and restructuring, with the topic of digital transformation of organisations playing an important role here.

 Around 30% of the mandates come from project and programme management.
 This often involves improving profitability, optimising processes or introducing new IT systems.
 25% of the mandates are classic project vacancies.

 In terms of operational functions, tasks in the area of finance and accounting, including controlling, are the most frequent field of assignment at around 25%, followed by interim management positions at 24%.

 Functions in the human resources environment account for 18% of assignments and manufacturing and quality management together account for just under 15%.

 Other important areas of deployment are purchasing & logistics, IT & organisation and sales & business development.

 We have broken down the industry focus of interim management to our seven core industries.
 In general, the focus of interim assignments is on the manufacturing industry, while interim managers are used disproportionately less frequently in the busy service sector and public administration.